Ultimaker/Ultimaker.com-designsystem/src/stories/organisms/footer-content/footer-content.stories.md

 # Footer

 The Footer is displayed at the bottom of every page.

-Try the compact knob to toggle between the regular and compact version.
+Try the viewport tab to toggle between different types of screens, so you understand how the organism looks like on mobile, tablet and desktop.